exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 <!-- {?????
 The relative position of the pairing bases can be trivially described as the translation vector of the two coordinate systems, but this is already covered reasonably well by the hydrogen-bond parameters.} -->

-We choose to place the origin in the N1 or N9 atom, and align the glycosidic bond with the negative Y axis, as illustrated in [figure @fig:MMB_reference_frame-purinepluspyrimidine].
+We place the origin in the N1 or N9 atom, and align the glycosidic bond with the negative Y axis, as illustrated in [figure @fig:MMB_reference_frame-purinepluspyrimidine].
 The C6 pyrimidine or C8 purine atom is placed in negative X direction with zero Z coordinate, uniquely determining the new coordinate system.
 The coordinate system is similar to that used in [MMB (formerly RNABuilder)](https://doi.org/10.1109/TCBB.2010.104), except that the X and Y axis are swapped and negated.
 These modifications were proposed by Craig Zirbel to roughly align the coordinate system with the one used in FR3D, as it conveniently places the Watson-Crick edge in positive X and Y coordinates.

-We will calculate the **ZYX intrinsic Euler angles** between the coordinate systems.
+We will calculate the **ZYX intrinsic Euler angles** between the coordinate systems defined by each base.
 It offers a good interpretability as [so-called "aircraft angles" **Yaw**, **Pitch**, and **Roll**](https://en.wikipedia.org/wiki/Aircraft_principal_axes).
 If we imagine an aircraft flying over the first glycosidic bond with its wings aligned along the base plane, the three angles describe the necessary maneuvers to align itself with the glycosidic bond of the second nucleotide.
 We can also easily demonstrate these angles by issuing three subsequent `turn` commands in PyMOL.